vmware-archive/DEPRECTATED-docs-pcf-security/pcf-infrastructure/stemcell-hardening.html.erb.md

 This property of stemcells allows BOSH users to quickly and reliably switch between different infrastructures without worrying about the differences between OS images.
 The CF BOSH team is responsible for producing and maintaining an official set of stemcells.
-Cloud Foundry currently supports Ubuntu Trusty and CentOS 6.5 on vSphere, AWS, OpenStack, and vCloud infrastructures.
+Cloud Foundry currently supports Ubuntu Trusty on vSphere, AWS, OpenStack, Google, and Azure infrastructures.

 2. **WHAT IS STEMCELL HARDENING?** Stemcell hardening is the process of securing a stemcell by reducing its surface of vulnerability, which is larger when a system performs more functions;